LealemTse/MiniGit/README.md

 - `commit` – snapshot changes with a message and madeby
 - `log` - see all the detail of the file commited
 - `branch` - where one is working on and create a new branch to work on
 - `checkout` - jump over to another branch and checkout or work there
+- `merge` - merges branches together
+- `diff` - shows the diffrenc between two files.

 ---
 ##  Requirements